×

 We asked people if there is a lot of crime.
 They answered:

 "Oban, generally has a low crime rate compared to other areas.
 It is considered a safe town with incidents of serious crime being relatively rare.
 The most common types of crime reported are minor offenses such as petty theft or vandalism.
 However, like any other place, it is always advisable for residents and visitors to take basic precautions to ensure their safety.
-The local police force is active and responsive, contributing to the overall sense of security in the community," wrote a member in Oban.
+The local police force is active and responsive, contributing to the overall sense of security in the community," said one expat who made the move to Oban.

 About the Author